Computing the quasipotential for highly dissipative and chaotic SDEs. An application to stochastic Lorenz'63: Results

 For $\rho = 20$, we performed a computation in the cube with side 26 centered at $C_{+}$ on a $1001\times1001\times1001$ mesh with $K = 20$.
 This cube encloses $\gamma_{+}$.
 The values of the computed quasipotential on $\gamma_{+}$ range from $6.59$ to $6.62$ and average at $6.61$.
 The level sets corresponding to $U=3.3$ and $U = 6.58$ are shown in Fig. \ref{fig20}.
 A 2D computation on the manifold $\mathcal{M}_{+}$ similar to the one described in Section \ref{sec:15} gave $U(\gamma_{+})\in[6.1172,6.1175]$ with the average at $6.1172$.
 The MAP going from $C_{+}$ to $\gamma_{+}$ as well as the characteristics going from $\gamma_{+}$ to $C_{+}$ spiral notably denser than their counterparts at $\rho = 15$, and the level sets of the quasipotential are thinner.

-Speaking informally, the saddle cycles are the escape states from the basins of $C_{\pm}$ to a ``joker" region \cite{malinetsky} where it is hard to predict for a characteristic which attractor, $C_{+}$ of $C_{-}$, it will eventually approach.
-We traced $1000$ trajectories starting on the cone $\Upsilon_{+}$ at the points of the form $\mathbf{y}_i: = \mx_i+0.002(\mx_i-C_{+})$ where $\mx_i \in\gamma_{+}$, $i = 1,\ldots,1000$, are equispaced, and recorded whether they converged to $C_{+}$ or $C_{-}$ as $t\rightarrow\infty$.
+The saddle cycles are the escape states from the basins of $C_{\pm}$ to a chaotic region \cite{preturbulence} where it is hard to predict for a characteristic which attractor, $C_{+}$ of $C_{-}$, it will eventually approach.
+We traced $1000$ trajectories starting on the cone $\Upsilon_{+}$ (see Table \ref{table:lorenz}) at the points of the form $\mathbf{y}_i: = \mx_i+0.002(\mx_i-C_{+})$ where $\mx_i \in\gamma_{+}$, $i = 1,\ldots,1000$, are equispaced, and recorded whether they converged to $C_{+}$ or $C_{-}$ as $t\rightarrow\infty$: 508 and 492 trajectories converged to $C_{+}$ and $C_{-}$ respectively.
 Then we subdivided $\gamma_{+}$ into 100 intervals of equal length and used the recorded data to estimate the probability for a trajectory starting at each $\mathbf{y}_i$ corresponding to $\mx_i$ in each interval to converge to $C_{+}$.
 The result is shown in Fig. \ref{fig20quest}(a).
 The probabilities for $\gamma_{-}$ are obtained by symmetry.
+Note that a similar calculation for $\rho=15$ gave the probability distribution depicted in Fig. \ref{fig20quest}(b): 975 out of 1000 trajectories starting an the analogous points of the cone $\Upsilon_{+}$ eventually approached $C_{-}$, while 25 returned to $C_{+}$.
+The uncertainty for where the trajectory of \eqref{sde1} that escapes all level sets of the quasipotential not containing the saddle cycle will eventually go, to $C_{+}$ or to $C_{-}$, appears where the saddle cycles $\gamma_{\pm}$ come close to each other.